nodejs/node/doc/api/fs.markdown

 fs.symlink('./foo', './new-port');
 ```

-It would create a symlic link named with "new-port" that points to "foo".
+It would create a symbolic link named "new-port" that points to "foo".

 ## fs.symlinkSync(target, path[, type])